-In 2007 I decided to replace a whole set of ancient Internet servers (~700W) with one energy-efficient laptop (~30W) to save electricity and maintenance effort.
-The system was intended to be efficient enough to power purely from solar PV for most of the year, though just avoiding wasted energy is the main driver.
+In 2007 I decided to replace a whole slew of ancient Internet servers (~700W) with one energy-efficient laptop (~30W) to save electricity and maintenance effort.
+The system was intended to be efficient enough to power purely from solar PV for most of the year.
+Though just avoiding wasted energy is the major driver.

 (Note that as of October 2009 this laptop was redeployed elsewhere having been replaced with a ~4W Linux 'embedded' SheevaPlug.)

-A typical modern long-battery-life laptop can operate comfortably on 30W or so, up to maybe twice that on heavy load with all the bells and whistles blasting!
-My aim here is to have a machine that I can tune even further, possibly 20W or less absolute minimum base load to support all services, getting the applications to be able to run on less juice when on battery power (eg when the sun isn't actually out and the batteries are not fully charged, when running on solar PV).
+A typical modern long-battery-life laptop can operate comfortably on 30W or so.
+Up to maybe twice that on heavy load with all the bells and whistles blasting!
+My aim here is to have a machine that I can tune even further.
+Possibly 20W or less absolute minimum base load to support all services, getting the applications to be able to run on less juice when on battery power.
+For when the sun isn't actually out and the batteries are not fully charged, when running on solar PV.